A hernia is a tissue that

 Please note that the Inguinal Hernia Repair prices listed on FlyMedi are the average price for Inguinal Hernia Repair procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Inguinal Hernia Repair procedures.
 To receive a personalized Inguinal Hernia Repair quote, please click HERE.

-Inguinal Hernia Repair or Inguinal Hernia Surgery is a procedure that corrects and treats inguinal hernia.
-Most often, hernia affects inguinal and umbilical area and it is a consequence of a weakened abdomen, skin tissue and muscles.
-It occurs when an intern organ pushes through the strong tissue of the abdomen’s wall.
-Hernia can also appear in other areas like groin and upper thigh.
+Most often, hernia affects the inguinal and umbilical area, and it is a consequence of a weakened abdomen, skin tissue, and muscles.
+It can also appear in other areas like the groin and upper thi

-This surgery is recommended for women and men who were diagnosed with any type of inguinal hernia.
+This surgery is recommended for females and males who have inguinal hernia repair failure symptoms and were diagnosed with any type of inguinal hernia.

-It is recommended to avoid operation if you have no symptoms or if you were diagnosed with a minimally symptomatic hernia - due to the side effects that may occur after the inguinal hernia surgery.
+If you do not have any serious symptoms or if you are only diagnosed with a minimal symptomatic hernia, it is recommended that you avoid surgery because of side effects that may occur after inguinal hernia surgery.

-Also, inguinal hernia repair is not recommended for patients who had previous abdominal or prostate operation or patients with other serious medical conditions.
+Inguinal hernia repair is also not recommended for patients with previous abdominal or prostate surgery or other serious medical conditions.
+Men who are more than 50 years old are most confronted with this situation.

-If after a thorough examination the surgeon determines that an inguinal hernia repair is right for you, here’s what you should know:
+If after a thorough examination, the surgeon determines that inguinal hernia repair is right for you, you should know:

-• You need to inform yourself over the risks and complications of this type of surgery;
+• You need to be informed fully and clearly over the risks and complications of this type of surgery

-• Before the operation, you should stop any medication that involves: blood thinners, anti-inflammatories or vitamin E;
+• Before the operation, you should stop any medication that involves blood thinners such as aspirin.
+You should avoid intaking anti-inflammatories, vitamin E or some herbal supplements

-• You may be asked to quit smoking before and after the surgery;
+• You will be asked to quit smoking before and after the surgery to prevent its negative effect in the healing process

-• Immediately after the operation you may need an extra help for your daily activities.
+• Immediately after the surgery, you may need extra help to drive you home or for your daily activities

-Laparoscopic method or Laparoscopic treatment is a surgical procedure performed under general anesthesia with a tool named laparoscope and a special camera that allows the surgeon to visualize the hernia and surrounding tissue on a video screen.
+The laparoscopic method or Laparoscopic treatment is a surgical procedure performed under general anesthesia with a tool named laparoscope and a special camera that allows the surgeon to visualize the hernia and surrounding tissue on a video screen.
 The surgeon will perform the operation with the help of cannulas inserted through three tiny incisions.
-A small piece of surgical mesh will be placed over the hole produced by hernia.
-After that, the doctor will fix it with surgical sutures or staples.
-This is a less invasive procedure and it has a shorter recovery period than an open surgery.
+A small piece of surgical mesh will be placed to reinforce the abdominal wall over the hole produced by hernia.
+When structures are placed in their proper locations, your surgeon will cover the opening with sutures, staples, or adhesive glue.
+This is a less invasive procedure, and it has a shorter recovery period than open surgery, although the risk of hernia recurrence may be greater with laparoscopic repair.

 Inguinal Hernia Surgery:

-For an inguinal hernia repair surgery, the doctor will perform a deeper incision with the scope of sewing the hole in the stomach and tighten the abdomen’s muscles.
-This type of procedure requires a longer recovery period and it involves the risk of not being able to move normally for a period that can go up to six weeks.
+For inguinal hernia repair surgery, the doctor will perform a deeper incision by suturing the hole in the stomach and tighten the abdominal muscles.
+Open hernia repair can be done under general, spinal, or local anesthesia, while Laparoscopic repair requires general anesthesia.
+This type of procedure requires longer recovery time and involves the risk of not being able to move normally for a period of up to six weeks.

 Local or General anesthetic